pbuckner/x-plane_plugins/XPython/docs/source/usage/add_plugin.rst

 Adding a Python Plugin
 ======================

+By itself, this XPPython3 plugin does very little.
+The power is that it allows you to create, install, and execute X-Plane plugins which are written in Python.

+We provide lots of simple :doc:`/development/samples`, you can find more XPPython3 plugins on the internet and at the `X-Plane.org forum <https://forums.x-plane.org>`_, and you can write some for yourself!

-XPPython3's power is to enable plugins written in Python, so where do these python programs go?
+So, once you've installed XPPython3, where do these python plugins go?